 Entrepreneurs sell their online businesses for a variety of reasons.
 Regardless of why you’re thinking of selling your business, there are a few things you should know to ensure a seamless experience.
-First, there is no shortage of strategic buyers looking to acquire great e-commerce businesses. across a variety revenue figures, product categories, and geographies.
-As such, it is important to take your time and get to know whoever you’re However, it is critical to ensure that your business is positioned as a desirable acquisition.
+First, there is no shortage of strategic buyers looking to acquire great e-commerce businesses across a variety revenue figures, product categories, and geographies.
+As such, it is important to take your time and get to know whoever you’re working with.
+However, it is critical to ensure that your business is positioned as a desirable acquisition.
 This guide will help you answer all the questions you may have while selling an online business.

-What kinds of businesses can you sell online
+What kinds of businesses can you sell online?

 The most common kinds of online businesses that you can sell online include –